200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-SpaceMachine.md

 ```
 You are members of a long-distance ship crew trying to colonize a new home.
 You are the third generation aboard this ship.
-The ship’s primary systems are failing.
+The shipâ€™s primary systems are failing.
-You must decide whether to abandon your mission or complete it at the cost of your crew’s lives.
+You must decide whether to abandon your mission or complete it at the cost of your crewâ€™s lives.

 Name your ship and what defines it as being distinct.